CM50175 -- Research Project Preparation

-The lecturer will be marking the Introduction only to make sure the students have learned the course objectives.
-Since one person will be looking at 40 proposals, it is particularly important
+Since one person will be looking at 50 proposals, it is particularly important

 that your Introduction is both clear and concise.

-When considering whether a proposal is passable, the lecturer will be asking:
+When considering whether a proposal is passable, the moderator will be asking:

 Good proposals should address further concerns, such as :